krebil/Hotwired-dot-net/README.md

 This is all the stuff that works behind the scenes, that you don't have to actively use.

 ### AnchorTagHelper
-A tag-helper that looks whether an anchor tag has the **[data-turbo-method](https://turbo.hotwired.dev/reference/attributes)** attribute.
-If it does, it will add an anti-forgery token so that when turbo generates a form it validate correctly.
+A tag-helper that checks whether an anchor tag has the **[data-turbo-method](https://turbo.hotwired.dev/reference/attributes)** attribute.
+If it does, it adds an anti-forgery token so that when turbo generates a form it validate correctly.

 ## Middleware

 ### TurboFrame Middleware
 The TurboFrame middleware removes unused html from the response body when the request has the **turbo-frame** header present, which is default in turbo-frame requests.
 This is done to reduce the amount of data sent over the wire.
 It also ensures that any turbo-streams will **not** be removed from the response.
+It's preferable to handle this in your own code, but it can be quite cumbersome to add this logic in to an existing application.
+Especially when trying to handle both frames and streams.

 To add the middleware to your pipeline, add the following to your Startup.cs/Program.cs file:
 ```c#
 app.UseTurboFrameMiddleware();
 ```
+*NOTE:* The Turbo community as opposed to the htmx community prefers sending fully formed HTML pages.
+This pattern is a deviation from that.

 ## Work in progress
 The socket implementation seen in the demo project is a work in progress.
 I'm still trying to figure out if there is a good way to make some generic implementation.